poseidon-framework/poseidon-framework.github.io/qjanno.md

 ### Background

 Qjanno started as a fork of the [qhs](https://github.com/itchyny/qhs) software tool, which was, in turn, inspired by the command line tool [q](https://github.com/harelba/q).
 All of them enable SQL queries on delimiter-separated text files (e.g. .csv or .tsv).
-For qjanno, we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon `.janno` file.
+For `qjanno`, we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon `.janno` file.

-Unlike `trident` or `xerxes` `qjanno` does not have a complete understanding of the `.janno` file structure, and (mostly) treats `.janno` files like normal .tsv files.
+Unlike `trident` or `xerxes`, `qjanno` does not have a complete understanding of the `.janno` file structure, and (mostly) treats `.janno` files like normal .tsv files.
 It does not validate them upon reading and takes them at face value.
 Still `.janno` files are given special consideration: With a set of pseudo-functions in the `FROM` field of the SQL query they can be searched recursively and loaded together into one table.

 `qjanno` still supports most features of qhs, so it can still read arbitrary .csv and .tsv files independently or in conjunction with `.janno` files (e.g. for `JOIN` operations).